• Free shipping on all orders

 Speaking to Your Vet

-If you’ve switched foods and tried the grooming and hairball remedies and your cat is still throwing up hairballs, make an appointment with your vet.
+If you have switched foods and tried the grooming and hairball remedies and your cat is still throwing up hairballs, make an appointment with your vet.
 They can do an exam to ensure that there isn’t something else going on.
 They can also advise you on what products might best help your cat.

 hepper-cat-paw-divider